 Spaying and Neutering

-Female cats should be spayed and male cats neutered by six months of age.
+Female cats should be spayed and male cats neutered by five months of age.
 Neutering a male (removing the testicles) can prevent urine spraying, decrease the urge to escape outside and look for a mate, and reduce fighting between males.
 Spaying a female (removing the ovaries and uterus) helps prevent breast cancer, which is usually fatal, and pyometra (uterus infection), a very serious problem in older females that must be treated with surgery and intensive medical care.
 Since cats can breed up to three times per year, it is vital that your female feline be spayed to prevent her from having unwanted litters.

 * Kittens should be vaccinated with a combination vaccine (called a “3 in 1”) at 2, 3 and 4 months of age, and then annually.
 This vaccine protects cats from panleukopenia (also called feline distemper), calicivirus and rhinotracheitis.
 If you have an unvaccinated cat older than four months of age, he will need a series of two vaccinations given 2 to 3 weeks apart, followed by yearly vaccinations.